2017 Shuler Hensley Awards

 A: Yes.

-The registration fee due date is Friday, September 8, 2023 at 5:00pm.
-Please not that complete confirmation includes the receipt of your registration fee by the due date above.
+Please note that complete confirmation of participation includes the receipt of your registration fee by the due date above.

 Q: Is there still a Process to Performance video requiremet as part of the application process?